christianhxc/Docs/aspnet/fundamentals/servers.rst

 :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel` and :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderWebListenerExtensions.UseWebListener` both have an overload taking an options configuration callback that can be used for server-specific configuration.
 For instance, WebListener exposes ``AuthenticationManager`` that can be used to configure the server's authentication.
 Configuration can easily be driven by JSON text files, environment variables, command line arguments and more with the help of ASP.NET Core's :doc:`configuration` facilities.

-``dotnet run`` will launch the application from the ``Main`` method.
-Kestrel is selected by default in the sample project.
+Kestrel is selected by default in the sample project in the ``Program.Main`` method which is the entry point for the application.
 The sample is programmed so WebListener can be selected instead by passing ``--server WebListener`` as a command line argument.
-The sample explicitly reads the ``--server`` command line argument in ``Program.Main`` to determine whether to call :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel` or :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderWebListenerExtensions.UseWebListener`.
+The sample explicitly reads the ``--server`` command line argument to determine whether to call :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel` or :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderWebListenerExtensions.UseWebListener`.
 The ``--server`` command line flag is **not** interpreted by the ASP.NET Core framework to have any special meaning.

 .. note:: ``builder.UseUrls("http://localhost")`` configures Kestrel and WebListener to only listen to local requests.
 Replace "localhost" with "*" to also listen to external requests.

 .. literalinclude:: servers/sample/ServersDemo/src/ServersDemo/Program.cs
   :linenos:
-  :lines: 17-65
+  :lines: 17-68
-  :emphasize-lines: 5,18,31-37,43-48
+  :emphasize-lines: 5,12,18,22,28,34-40,46-51
   :language: c#
   :caption: Program.cs
   :dedent: 8